noble-ai/rescript-prelude/docs/generated/Array.md

 ### Array.partitionIndexEvenOdd

 `let partitionIndexEvenOdd: t<'a> => evenOdd<'a>`
-[!WARNING] Use partition with your own predicate instead [!WARNING]
+> Use partition with your own predicate instead
+{: .block-warning }

 ### Array.cross